 All new students are encouraged to participate in the New Student Day of Service during the August Orientation.
 Students volunteer in the local Caldwell and greater Essex Country area.

 Alternative Winter Break Experience

 Students are encouraged to participate in a week-long service- retreat to Bethlehem Farm.
 Student spots are limited; applications are available in the Campus Ministry Office.
 “Bethlehem Farm is a Catholic community in rural West Virginia that transforms lives through a service-retreat experience.
 We are devoted to living out the Gospel message through the cornerstones of community, simplicity, prayer and service.
 We serve alongside our neighbors to address substandard housing by providing home repair.
 We celebrate the richness of Appalachia and experience God by building relationships between our volunteers and the local community.” – taken from Bethlehem Farm website

 Christian Appalachian Project, WorkFest

-Since 2006, Caldwell College has been sending students to rural Kentucky to a program called WorkFest.
+Since 2006, Caldwell University has been sending students to rural Kentucky to a program called WorkFest.
 Student spots are limited; applications are available in the Campus Ministry Office.
 “WorkFest is an alternative spring break for college students held annually in March.
 The event attracts more than 400 students from 40 different colleges and universities each year.
 At WorkFest, students serve in teams to repair substandard housing and build new homes for low-income families in Eastern Kentucky.
 No prior building experience is necessary.” – taken from CAP website

 Not only the catechumens, but all in the Caldwell community are called to reflect on how they will experience new life through these members.
 Anyone interested in receiving the Sacraments for the first time is encouraged to contact the Chaplain to learn more about the Catholic faith.